mingliangma/kllect-ml/search/README.md

-# Video Content Classification
+# Video Data Index and Search

-This repository currently contains the Docker files, source code, and data for the `Video Category/Content Classification` microservice.
+This repository currently contains the Docker files and source code for the `Video Data Index and Search` microservices.
 The service now supports the following functinality:
-* The first-level category classification for `Technology` vs. `Others`.
+* `reindex`: A full reindexing of all the video data currently in the MongoDB to ElasticSearch.
+You should **avoid using** this microservice as much as possible, in favor of the incremental index/delete of video data if you are dealing with a small amount of change, e.g., daily update your searchable video index.
+The reason why you should avoid using this service is simply because of the unnecessary time spent on processing those data that remain the same. **However, this service is fully automated in a way that there would be no down time experienced even if the reindexing process takes a long time.**
-* The second-level tag classification for `Technology` videos.
+* `incremental.
 * The full two-level classification, which is essentially a wrapper for the two APIs above.